scaleoutsystems/multimodal-MoE/notes/test_time_eval_across_contexts.md

 Why:
 - Experts can specialize to different scene regimes (e.g. highway vs city).
 - Weather may still affect feature quality, especially for camera.
+- However, the current LiDAR-only-MoE results show that single-modality MoE specialization is not automatically beneficial.
+The model needs to improve precise box quality, not just preserve coarse localization.

 ---